angular/angular/aio/content/guide/architecture-components.md

 You define a component's view with its companion template.
 A template is a form of HTML that tells Angular how to render the component.

-Components and their associated views are typically arranged hierarchically, allowing you to modify or show and hide entire UI sections or pages as a unit.
+Views are typically arranged hierarchically, allowing you to modify or show and hide entire UI sections or pages as a unit.
 The template immediately associated with a component defines that component's _host view_.
-The template can also define a _view hierarchy_, which can contain _embedded views_, as well as views hosted by other components.
+The component can also define a _view hierarchy_, which contains _embedded views_, hosted by other components.

 <figure>
 <img src="generated/images/guide/architecture/component-tree.png" alt="Component tree" class="left">
 </figure>

-A view hierarchy can include views from the component's own child components, but it also can (and often does) include views from components that are defined in different NgModules.
+A view hierarchy can include views from components in the same NgModule, but it also can (and often does) include views from components that are defined in different NgModules.

 ## Template syntax

-A template looks like regular HTML, except that it also contains Angular [template syntax](guide/template-syntax), which alters the HTML before the view is rendered, based on your app's logic and the state of app and DOM data.
+A template looks like regular HTML, except that it also contains Angular [template syntax](guide/template-syntax), which alters the HTML based on your app's logic and the state of app and DOM data.
 Your template can use _data binding_ to coordinate the app and DOM data, _pipes_ to transform data before it is displayed, and _directives_ to apply app logic to what gets displayed.

 For example, here is a template for the Tutorial's `HeroListComponent`: